HairyFotr/linter/README.md

 ## Suppressing false positives

-If you believe some warnings to be false positives, you can ignore them with a code comment:
+If you believe some warnings are false positives, you can ignore them with a code comment:

     scala> val x = math.pow(5, 1/3d) + 1/0 // linter:disable:UseCbrt+DivideByZero // ignores UseCbrt and DivideByZero
     <console>:8: warning: Integer division detected in an expression assigned to a floating point variable.